ModuleArt/quick-picture-viewer/README.md

 ## Bug report:

 If you want to report a bug, first, thank you, that helps us a lot.
-Please <a href="https://github.com/ModuleArt/quick-picture-viewer/issues/new">open an issue</a> and mention your OS, your Quick Picture Viewer version, and how to reproduce it.
+Please open an <a href="https://github.com/ModuleArt/quick-picture-viewer/issues/new">issue</a> and mention your OS, your Quick Picture Viewer version, and how to reproduce it.
 Adding a screenshot of the issue or screen recording is a big help too.

 ## Contribution: